temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ## Starting the Temporal Server

-Run the command provided below to start the Temporal Server.
+Run the following command to start the Temporal Server.
 This will automatically start the Web UI.

 ```bash